synexcoder01/synex_cubing_tools/README.md

 ## How to download?

-- Method 1: Click on the releases tab on the right, and download the latest release, by clicking the 'Download {version number}'
+- Method 1: Click on the releases tab on the right, and download the latest release, on the assets tab.
-- Method 2: Scroll down to the changelogs, and click the version number. you will be redirected tot he release.
+- Method 2: Scroll down to the changelogs, and click the version number. you will be redirected to the release.

 ## What you need?

-You need python installed on your computer to use this program!

-Download the latest version from here, and install it on your system: https://www.python.org/

 If you want to time your solves, make sure you have an external timer.
 You can download applications to your phone too.

 ## Instructions:

-- Start the program, by double-clicking the .py file.
+- Start the program, by double-clicking the executable.
 - Follow the instructions, the program says.
+- Do NOT delete any of the folders or files, your build came with.

 # Changelogs